.221 Fireball Ammo

 • Limited availability in semi-automatic firearms

-.221 Fireball Caliber Comparisons
+.221 Fireball Ammo Comparisons

 To understand the .221 Fireball's place in the rifle world, it's helpful to compare it to similar cartridges.
 Click on each comparison to see more details: